 Some examples of neurobics include doing everyday activities such as:

-All of these things take you out of autopilot and help you feel more focused and alert.
-Many readers have found this book to be very helpful in providing ideas for everyday cognitive exercises.
+These things take you out of autopilot and help you feel more focused and alert.
+Many readers have found this book very helpful in providing ideas for everyday cognitive exercises.

 4. Chess

-While some people think that Chess is only for especially mentally gifted people, this is a wide misconception.
+While some people think that Chess is only for exceptionally mentally gifted people, this is a wide misconception.

-Sure, there’s some type of relationship between the ability to play Chess well and one’s overall intelligence, as playing Chess involves using various parts of your brain.
+Sure, there’s some relationship between the ability to play Chess well and one’s overall intelligence, as playing Chess involves using various parts of your brain.

-But all types of people enjoy this game–and some even become masters.
-However, there are also some incredibly smart people who never play beyond a beginner level.
+However, all types of people enjoy this game—and some even become masters.
+Some incredibly smart people never play beyond a beginner level.

-Playing Chess is a beneficial hobby for anyone because doing so can result in better cognitive function and improved memory.
+Playing Chess is a beneficial hobby for anyone because it can improve cognitive function and memory.

 Chess gives people a tool to engage in a rigorous brain workout.
-And, as the most crucial organ in the human body, when your brain doesn’t get any stimulation, the cells start to die.
+And, as the most crucial organ in the human body, the cells start to die when your brain doesn’t get any stimulation.

-In order to play chess, you must use both hemispheres of your brain, as you’re working on object recognition and pattern recognition.
+To play chess, you must use both hemispheres of your brain while working on object and pattern recognition.
 Over time, using the techniques in this game will work out and develop both sides of your brain.

 When it comes to improving one’s memory, chess involves tactics and strategies that players learn as they go.
-This means that the more you play, the better your memory will become because you will be able to start to recall and use different strategies and tactics.
+This means that the more you play, the better your memory will become because you can start to recall and use different strategies and tactics.

-The key part to this is that the memory benefits of chess are not limited to the game — your improved memory will be apparent in other areas of your life such as your responsibilities, commitments, etc.
+The key is that chess's memory benefits are not limited to the game—your improved memory will be apparent in other areas of your life, such as your responsibilities, commitments, etc.

 If you don’t have a chess set, here are three great options: